IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ### Gender stereotypes

-States are required to "take steps aimed directly at the elimination of prejudices, customary and all other practices that perpetuate the notion of inferiority or superiority of either of the sexes, and stereotyped roles for men and women."^[CESCR General Comment 16]
-The Commission should monitor gender stereotypes and attitudes towards men and boys.
+States are required to "take steps aimed directly at the elimination of prejudices, customary and all other practices that perpetuate the notion of inferiority or superiority of either of the sexes, and stereotyped roles for men and women."\[65] The Commission should monitor gender stereotypes and attitudes towards men and boys.

 The Commission should monitor whether Government policy and practice are based on or reinforce stereotypes and how this impacts men's exercise and enjoyment of their rights.
 For example, the Government's *Specialist Family Violence Organisational Standards* reinforces the stereotype of men as violent thugs.
-The *Standards* say men "dominate, oppress, and exploit women".^[The Joint Venture on Family Violence and Sexual Violence - Specialist Family Violence Organisational Standards] This is not true; 83% of men and 80% of women agree that "gender equality in Aotearoa New Zealand is a fundamental right".^[Gender Attitudes Survey 2023]
+The *Standards* say men "dominate, oppress, and exploit women".\[67] This is not true; 83% of men and 80% of women agree that "gender equality in Aotearoa New Zealand is a fundamental right".^\[59]

 The *Manual on Human Rights Monitoring* says monitoring women's rights entails identifying stereotypes.
 This also applies to men:

-> Monitoring women's human rights also entails identifying and analysing gender stereotypes and how they impact on the enjoyment of rights.^[NManual on Human Rights Monitoring (Revised edition)]
+> Monitoring women's human rights also entails identifying and analysing gender stereotypes and how they impact on the enjoyment of rights.\[57]

 Stereotypes about men could include:

 -   Male deficit model (toxic masculinity);
 -   Male privilege, or the assumption that men are always better off than women.
 -   Women being a vulnerable/marginalised group while men are not;
--   In the media, "fathers are often shown as confused, stupid or absent"^[Supporting Kiwi Dads: Role and Needs of New Zealand Fathers]
+-   In the media, "fathers are often shown as confused, stupid or absent"\[35]
--   "Many fathers are deeply resentful of broad-brush rules for protecting children that imply that all men are potentially dangerous, and of other portrayals that give an exaggerated picture of fathers as neglectful of their families.";^[Supporting Kiwi Dads: Role and Needs of New Zealand Fathers]
+-   "Many fathers are deeply resentful of broad-brush rules for protecting children that imply that all men are potentially dangerous, and of other portrayals that give an exaggerated picture of fathers as neglectful of their families.";\[35]
 -   Men are violent;
 -   Men are active, complicit and culpable, where women are passive, victims of circumstance;
 -   Men's suffering is not as important as women's;